Hardness in Drinking Water

-Corrosion and scaling is a function of hardness, pH and alkalinity.
+Corrosion and scaling are functions of hardness, pH and alkalinity.
 Hard water forms deposits that clog plumbing.
 These deposits, called scale, are composed mainly of calcium carbonate, magnesium hydroxide, and calcium sulfate.
 Calcium and magnesium carbonates tend to deposit in boilers and heat exchangers.

 Excessively hard water can also have corrosion tendencies.
 However, soft water that is not stabilized has a greater tendency to cause corrosion of metal surfaces and pipes, which also introduces metals such as copper, lead, zinc and cadmium into drinking water.

-Water softening is typically unnecessary, as hard water is not a health hazard (it can in fact be considered a dietary supplement for calcium and magnesium), and most detergents contain ingredients that counteract the effects of hard water.
-Water softening may be recommended for the water going to the hot water system.
+Water hardness treatment and water softening are typically unnecessary, as hard water is not a health hazard (it can in fact be considered a dietary supplement for calcium and magnesium), and most detergents contain ingredients that counteract the effects of hard water.
+Water hardness removal may be recommended for the water going to the hot water system.
 For these reasons, while public water systems try to avoid using very hard waters, they typically do not soften water.

 Solutions to Your Water Treatment Needs

 Whether you want a new water treatment system installed, need your current one inspected and repaired, or just want a free quote, contact the WETS LLC.
 With years of experience in the industry, our skilled team members are trained and knowledgeable with a variety of leading water equipment and products.
 Our certified water purification experts are here to help.